terraform-ibm-modules/terraform-ibm-enterprise-app-java/examples/complete/README.md

 # Complete example

-A simple example that shows how to provision a basic Enterprise Application Service instance passing application source and configuration repositories as imput.
+A simple example that shows how to provision a basic Enterprise Application Service instance passing application source and configuration repositories as input.

 The following resources are provisioned by this example:
  - A new resource group, if an existing one is not passed in.